Pauline Frasca: Club and state rowing

 Frasca's senior rowing commenced from the Mercantile Rowing Club in Melbourne in 2001.
 She was the club captain in 2010 and 2011.

 She was first selected to the Victorian state representative senior women's eight in 2003 to compete for the Queen Elizabeth Cup at the Interstate Regatta within the Australian Rowing Championships.
 She made six successive appearances for Victoria in that eight from 2003 to 2008 and saw consecutive victories from 2005 to 2008.

-She was back in the Victorian representative senior eight in 2009, 2010, 2011, 2013 & 2014 and saw further victories in each of those years.
+She was back in the Victorian representative senior eight in 2009, 2010, 2011, 2013 and 2014 and saw further victories in each of those years.
 Eleven total appearances for nine victories.

 She contested and won national titles at the Australian Rowing Championships in Mercantile club colours.
-From 2005 to 2010 she raced in all Victorian composite club crews for the W2-, the W4- and the eight, winning the Australian title in the pair in 2009, in the four in 2005 & 2009 and in the eight in 2005, 2006 and 2010 (in all- Mercantile crews in 2006 and 2010).
+From 2005 to 2010 she raced in all Victorian composite club crews for the W2-, the W4- and the eight, winning the Australian title in the pair in 2009, in the four in 2005 and 2009 and in the eight in 2005, 2006 and 2010 (in all- Mercantile crews in 2006 and 2010).

 International representative rowing

 Frasca was first selected to Australian representative crews for the 2005 World Rowing Cups I and II in Europe where she raced in the Australian women's senior eight and in a coxless pair.
 The eight took gold and the pair silver at the second regatta in Munich.
 These performances secured Frasca's seven seat in the eight and in the Australian women's coxless four for the 2005 World Rowing Championships in Gifu, Japan.
 Both crews were victorious and Frasca finished 2005 – her debut representative year – as a dual World Champion.

-Frasca was rowing consistently at the Australian national level in 2006 & 2007 but wasn't called back into national selection contention until the Olympic year 2008.
+Frasca was rowing consistently at the Australian national level in 2006 and 2007 but wasn't called back into national selection contention until the Olympic year 2008.
 She was picked for the eight for the World Rowing Cup II of 2008 at Lucerne and then was in the bow seat of the eight women's eight for Beijing 2008.
 They placed sixth.